Kopi luwak: Variations

+Coffee beans can be "seeded" with the same microbes as in civet gut to produce the same coffee flavor without having to deal with civet excrement.

+The binturong is also sometimes kept captive for the production of kopi luwak.

 There are reports of a kopi luwak type process occurring naturally with muntjac and birds.
 Bat coffee is another variation that is in demand.
 Bats feed on the ripest coffee and fruits and spit out the seeds.
 These seeds are dried and processed to make coffee with a slight fruity flavor.

-Biotech Kopi

-Now microbiologists can "seed" coffee beans with the same microbes as are found in civet gut, and produce the same flavor of coffee, without the mess of dealing with civet excrement.

 In popular culture

-In the movie The Bucket List, billionaire health care magnate Edward Cole (played by Jack Nicholson) enjoys drinking kopi luwak, but is unaware of how it is produced.
-Carter Chambers (Morgan Freeman) explains how civets defecate kopi luwak coffee beans and that its gastric juices give the unique aroma to this coffee.
+In the movie The Bucket List, billionaire health care magnate Edward Cole (played by Jack Nicholson) brings kopi luwak with him on all of his travels but is unaware of how the drink is produced.
+Carter Chambers (Morgan Freeman) explains how civets defecate kopi luwak coffee beans, and that the gastric juices of the defecated beans give kopi luwak its unique aroma.

-The Japanese manga series Beastars features an anthropomorphic civet character that produces kopi luwak.
+The Japanese manga series Beastars features an anthropomorphic civet character named Deshico that produces kopi luwak.